enthought/traits/docs/source/traits_user_manual/advanced.rst

 Gotchas
 ```````

-The adaptation mechanism does not explicitly support old-style classes.
+1) The adaptation mechanism does not explicitly support old-style classes.
    Adaptation might work in particular cases but is not guaranteed to work
    correctly in situations involving old-style classes.
 When used with Traits,
    the classes involved in adaptation are typically subclasses of
    :class:`~HasTraits`, in which case this is not an issue.

+2) The caching functionality is of limited utility at the moment.
+It is
+   a 1:1 port of the old ``traits.protocols`` code, and is provided mostly
+   for backward compatibility.
+The problem with it is that the cache will not
+   be cleared unless you take care of cleaning the 'adaptee' trait once your
+   adapter are deleted.

+   For the moment, you can provide more sensible caching on a case-by-case
+   basis by writing an appropriate adapter factory.

 Recommended readings about adaptation
 `````````````````````````````````````